MT-CTF/capturetheflag/docs/ctf-api.md

 ```

 # others
-This folder contains a collection of lot of small mods, adding smaller functionalities and objects to game.
+This folder contains a collection of some misc mods, adding smaller functionalities and objects to game.

 ## afkkick
-This mod kicks players after they are Afk for an amount of time.
+This mod kicks players after they are AFK for an amount of time.
 By default, players are kicked after five minutes, although this can be configured.
-No API's are exposed by this mod.
+No APIs are exposed by this mod.

 ## chat_bg
 This mod changes the default chat background.
-No API's are exposed by this mod.
+No APIs are exposed by this mod.

 ## crafting
 This mod adds semi-realistic crafting with unlockable recipes to Minetest, and removes the craft grid.
 It aims to make crafting less of a learning curve by making it as easy as clicking a button, and also by hiding recipes that the player has not learned about yet.
 Please refer to API Docs [here](https://github.com/rubenwardy/crafting)

 ## darkness_nerf
 This mods fixes darkness, by providing a minimum glow of 3 to players, and 8 to all entities of __builtin:item.
-No API's are exposed by this mod.
+No APIs are exposed by this mod.

 ## email
 This mod allows players to email each other.
-No API's are exposed by this mod.
+No APIs are exposed by this mod.

 ## hp_bar & hpbar_hud
 This mod shows an HP bar over the players head.

 ### `hpbar.set_icon(player, texture)`
 * `player` *PlayerObj*: Player to be shown over.